Training your ferret … hmmmm!

 If you have a kit who’s nipping because of enthusiastic play and not out of fear, you can grab it by the scruff of the neck and shake it (not hard but firmly), making a growling noise like its mother would.

-You can also say “NO” very loudly and smack it on its bottom.
+You can also say “NO” very loudly and tap it – don’t smack it – on its bottom.

 If the ferret is older and hasn’t been socialized properly, you might find that it will bite rather than nip and that will need a lot of patience and understanding on your part while you are training it that biting is unacceptable.